PART II of IVLES NOIRS QUI VENDAIENT D'AUTRES NOIRS: Le Cas Du Cameroun

 2 - The tireless and selfless missionaries who taught cannibal Cameroonian tribes the difference between human and animal flesh as well as the evilness of capturing human beings for enslavement and slave trade.

+The Cameroon tribal rulers , who joyfully praticed and gainfully engaged in the most vile and abject activities in the history of humand kind, would still be happily conducting their inhuman business.
 In setting out to suppress the Atlantic slave trade, the British Navy was endeavoring a very great matter.
 The abolitionists had not realized how naval power could be thwarted.
 They did not expect Cameroonian Chiefs to be so reluctant to forego their profits.

 Foreign Secretaries who negotiated the treaties, the ambassadors and consuls who carried out the ceaseless battle against diplomatic evasiveness, spent a great part of their time in striving to set the Navy free to do its work.